Call for Presentation Proposals

 - Higher ed workforce challenges

-- Using HR data to drive leadership decision-making and strategy
+- Using HR data to drive leadership decision-making

 - HR metrics and analytics and leveraging technology